slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"To a father growing old nothing is dearer than a daughter."
 -- Euripides*

-> *"Children are a poor man’s riches."
--- Proverb*

 > *"Some day you will know that a father is much happier in his children’s happiness than in his own.
 I cannot explain it to you: it is a feeling in your body that spreads gladness through you."
 -- Honore de Balzac*